Srinivasan2821/YouTube-Project-/README.md

  After Storing, User Can Select Each Channel and see the Different Table's Created using Pandas Dataframe.

  User Migrate Each channel Data by clicking Migrate to Sql Button.
-Four Table was created and Datas of Channel, Playlist, Videos and Comments Table.
+Four Table was created and Datas of Channel, Playlist, Videos and Comments are inserted in Tables.

- In Query's User Can Select Questions to get Answer in Tables, By using SQL Query shwoing Data's which user need to see.
+ In Query's User Can Select Questions to get Answer in Tables, By using SQL Query Shwoing Data's which user need to see.